nbrawand/nuclear_qmc/documentation/resources.md

 # Papers
-This is a short summary of useful papers for this project.
+This is a short summary of useful resources for this project.

 ## Quantum Monte Carlo
 [Quantum Monte Carlo Simulation of Solids,